neeels/burnscope/README.md

 * ...

 burnscope3 uses three independent burnscopes to feed the color channels r, g, and b.
-It's not as great as I had expected ;)
+It's not as great as I had expected.

 Many enhancements come to mind.
 If you enjoy playing with this, I would be glad to hear about it!